Necessary Properties of High-Quality Recommendations in E-commerce

 We have formulated seven properties that are necessary for a recommendation system in a real online store.

-Efficiency – recommendations should be fully aligned with the buyer’s need
+Task-Oriented Effectiveness – recommendations should be fully aligned with the buyer’s need

 Recommendations have to be designed in a way it helps online retailers’

-customers effectively accomplish their tasks and find relevant items.
+buyer effectively accomplish their tasks and find relevant items.

 Examples of such tasks include:

-• familiarizing themselves with the store’s assortment,
+- familiarizing themselves with the store’s assortment,

-• finding the right product, considering alternatives,
+- finding the right product, considering alternatives,

-• searching for complementary products.
+- searching for complementary products.

 As a result, it ensures that:

-• making a purchase decision and placing an order,
+- making a purchase decision and placing an order,

-• maintaining contact with the customer after the order is made,
+- maintaining contact with the customer after the order is made,

-• customer return to the store, regular orders and loyalty.
+- buyer return to the store, regular orders and loyalty.

-If a customer is comfortable using an online store, they are more likely to make a purchase and come back for the next one.
+If a buyer is comfortable using an online store, they are more likely to make a purchase and come back for the next one.
 Improved user experience makes the customer more loyal to the store.
 All this leads to an increase in LTV – Lifetime value – a measure of the profit a business makes over the entire time it works with a customer.

 It is extremely difficult to quantify the impact of individual marketing tools on LTV, given the length of a customer’s relationship with a store.
 Therefore, multiple metrics have to be used to increase the likelihood of detecting an impact on LTV.
 We covered the application of proxy metrics for E-commerce in a separate series of articles.

-Coherence – it should be clear what task the algorithm helps the buyer with.
+Logical Clarity – it should be clear what task the algorithm helps the buyer with.

 The buyer should have clear picture and understanding on why the widget on the website offers specific products.
 If recommendations help to find products that complement the order, then it should contain not alternative or the most popular items, but exactly products that complement the order.

 To understand the purpose of the widget, it is important to choose the right header.
-For example, if the widget is designed to show adjacent products, the headline “This product is bought with this product” instead of the uninformative “We recommend you” would be much more relevant.
+For example, if the widget is designed to show complementary products, the headline “This product is bought with this product” instead of the uninformative “We recommend you” would be much more relevant.

-Coherence makes the work of recommendations more transparent, predictable.
+Logical Clarity makes the work of recommendations more transparent, predictable.
 Thanks to this, the buyer will trust the recommendations and the store as a whole.
 A proper understanding of how the recommendation block works helps the buyer understand how to interact with it to solve his tasks.
 On the other hand, if the buyer repeatedly encounters illogical behavior of recommendations, he may not only stop noticing recommendations over time, but also lose trust in other tools of the site and the online store itself.

-The logical behavior property allows shoppers to distinguish different recommendation tools from each other.
+Logical Clarity allows shoppers to distinguish different recommendation tools from each other.
 This helps to place more than one widget on the page, show more products, increase the impact of recommendations and diversify the interaction with the store.
 A customer may have a negative attitude to multiple recommendation widgets without clear goals on one page, but will perceive them as useful tools, for example, if one widget helps him find the product he came for, and another shows products that complement the current one.

 Coverage – recommendations should be provided for each product